ncatlab/nlab-content/pages/5/2/0/2/2025/content.md

 Every compact Hausdorff space is [[regular space|regular]] and [[sober space|sober]] and so defines a compact regular locale.
 Again, the [[axiom of choice]] gives us a converse: every compact regular locale is spatial and so comes from a compactum.
 >Probably this is also equivalent to the ultrafilter principle, but I need to check.

-Every compact Hausdorff topological space is not only regular but also [[normal space]].
+Note that every compact Hausdorff space (topological or localic) is not only regular but also [[normal space|normal]].

 ## In weak foundations